 - Web Applications.
-When launching a web application, a separate browser tab will be opened.
-You can specify whether to use the built-in reverse proxy for HTTP(S). - Without reverse proxy: The browser will be redirected directly to the URL of the web application, which needs to reachable from the end-user's device. - With reverse proxy: - The browser will be redirected to a configured source hostname (e.g. intranet.mycompany.com), which resolves (through DNS) to the same IP as the Awingu environment. - Awingu will check if the user is authenticated and has right to access the application.
+Web applications are not served through the RDP gateway.
+Instead when launching a web application, a separate browser tab will be opened.
+You can specify whether to use the built-in reverse proxy for HTTP(S). - Web Application: The browser will be redirected directly to the URL of the web application, which needs to reachable from the end-user's device. - Reverse Proxied Web Application: - The browser will be redirected to a configured source hostname (e.g. intranet.mycompany.com), which resolves (through DNS) to the same IP as the Awingu environment. - Awingu will check if the user is authenticated and has right to access the application.
 If so, the content of the web application is reverse proxied through Awingu. - Awingu can be configured to rewrite HTTP headers (including cookies) and the body to replace all occurrences of the destination URL with the source hostname. - If Awingu is configured to do SSL offloading, it also behaves as an SSL offloader for an HTTP web application. - If the web application supports Basic Authentication, the username and password given to Awingu can be provided to the web application (= Single Sign-On, SSO).